panugantisnigdha/Java-Programming/README.md

 # Java-Programming

-## Welcome to my Java learning repository! 👨‍💻
+Welcome to my Java learning repository! 👩‍💻
 This repository is dedicated to tracking my progress as I learn Java programming from scratch.

-It is designed not just for personal use, but also to help others who are beginning their Java journey.
+This repo is not just for personal use—it’s also here to help others starting their Java journey.
-Feel free to explore, learn, and contribute!
+Feel free to explore and learn!
----

 ## 📌 General Overview